High-heeled shoe: Children

-High heels are marketed to children, and some schools encourage children to wear them.
+High heels are also sometimes marketed to children, and some schools encourage children to wear them.
 18% of injuries from wearing high heels were in children, and 4% in under-tens, in a 2002–2012 US survey.
 A 2016 medical review on high-heeled shoes expressed concern about children's use of high heels.
 A nine-year-old is about half an adult's height, and a toddler about a quarter; so, relative to body height, a 2-inch (5 cm) heel on an adult would be a one-inch heel on the nine-year-old, and a half-inch heel on the toddler, though whether this translates to comparable health harms is not known.

 Dancing

 Styles of dance that use heels

 Many styles of dance are performed in heels.
 Ballroom dancing shoes are specific to the dance style being performed.
 International Standard ballroom shoes for women are closed-toed shoes with a sturdy 2-to-2.5-inch heel because steps are performed using the foot's heel.
 International Latin and American Rhythm shoes are open-toed, strapped heels that are an average of 2.5 to 3 inches in height.
 These shoes have the least sturdy heel because International Latin and American Rhythm styles are performed on the ball of the foot.
 This style of shoe is designed with a flexible sole to allow pointed feet.
 Lastly, American Smooth shoes are closed-toed, flexible-soled shoes that range in heel height from 2 to 2.5 inches.

 A non-traditional ballroom dance that uses heels is the Argentine tango.
 While dancing the Argentine tango, women often wear pointed heels ranging in height from 2 to 4 inches.
 More advanced dancers typically choose higher heels.
 The heels can have a significant impact on the posture of a dancer by tilting the pelvis and making the buttocks more prominent, forcing the abdomen in and pushing the breasts out.
 They can also cause instability as they force women to dance on their toes and lean on their partner, which adds to the fluidity of the movements.

-A modern style of dance called heels choreography or stiletto dance specializes in choreography that blends the styles of jazz, hip-hop and burlesque with the fusion of vogue movements and is performed using stilettos or high heels.
+A modern style of dance called heels choreography or stiletto dance specializes in choreography that blends the styles of jazz, hip-hop, and burlesque with the fusion of vogue movements and is performed using stilettos or high heels.
 Dancers such as Yanis Marshall specialize in dancing with high heels.